mangobanaani/vo_vela/README.md

 ## Status: Investigation Phase

+⚠️ DO NOT USE until L_eff can be independently constrained ⚠️

 This repository contains analysis history of a study of pulsar vortex oscillations for constraining nuclear symmetry energy (L₀).
 The methodology is currently under review due to potential circular dependencies in the calibration procedure.